Compulsory Year 10

 Wood - Dog’s life

-“Man’s Best Friend” deserves to be spoiled, so ‘Dog’s Life’ gives students the opportunity to treat their furry-friend like a king.
-Students will research, design and create a comfy bed with their own personalised touch to best suit the needs, size, situation and personality of their own best friend.
-Using Sketch-Up 3D software and a Design Folio students will create a scale model, work on their designs and understand materials and processes required to create a bed for their pet.
+“Man’s Best Friend” deserves to be spoiled, and in this elective, you will be given the opportunity to treat your furry-friend like a king.
+You will research, design and plan a castle or comfy bed which has your own personalised touch to best suit the needs of your best friend.
+You will use Sketch-Up, a 3D design software program, along with a well planned Design Folio to show your design and understand the products and process needed to create your masterpiece.
+You will learn and practice new practical woodworking techniques and skills using a range of materials, tools and machinery to create your design all the while maintaining a strong focus on safety in the workshop.
 The aim is to encourage students to use creativity and enjoy the pleasure of seeing their personal designs come to life.

 Wood - Makin' stuff